bhumika25bai10951-coder/Smart-Electricity-Billing-and-Consumer-Management-System/README.md

 | 201–300        |  ₹7 per unit |
 | Above 300      | ₹10 per unit |

 The system also adds:
 * Fixed charge = ₹100
 * Tax = 5% of energy charges

-> **Note:** The tariff values used in this project are example values for academic purposes and can be changed according to the required tariff structure.
+Note:The tariff values used in this project are example values for academic purposes and can be changed according to the required tariff structure.

-### 🧾 Bill Generation
+Bill Generation:

 The system displays: